🦷Types of Dental Crowns and Their Costs

 Pressed Ceramic | $1,000 – $2,500 | High | Very High |

-Zirconia Crowns: Strong and Natural-looking
+Zirconia Crowns: Great Toughness and Natural Appearance

 Type | Cost Range | Durability | Aesthetic Appeal |